 ffmpeg -i input.mp3 output.ogg

-When converting files you can specify the codecs you want to use with the
+You can specify the codecs you want to use with the

 -c option.
 The codec can be the name of any supported decoder/encoder or a special value

-copy which simply copies the input stream.
+copy that simply copies the input stream.

 Convert a video file from mp4 to webm using the

 ffmpeg -i input.mp4 -c:v libvpx -c:a libvorbis output.webm

 Convert an audio file from mp3 to ogg encoded with the

 We have shown you how to install FFmpeg on CentOS 7 machines.
 You can now visit the official FFmpeg Documentation page and learn how to use FFmpeg to convert and your video and audio files.